RyanJ-Shao/CGMTS/README.md

 ```

 ## 2. Install “orca”
-CGMTS package needs orca to export pdf file of CGM plot.
+CGMTSA package needs orca to export pdf file of CGM plot.
 Orca is an Electron app that generates images and reports of Plotly things like plotly.js graphs, dash apps, dashboards from the command line.
 The installation guide of orca can be seen in https://github.com/plotly/orca.
 #### Installation guide of orca in MacOS:
 - Unzip the mac-release.zip file.
 - Double-click on the orca-X.Y.Z.dmg file.
 This will open an installation window.